 Full blood count

-A full blood count, or FBC, is a very common blood test.
-Doctors use this to check a person's general health as well as screening for specific conditions, such as anaemia.
+A full blood count (FBC) is a common blood test to check a person's general health or to screen for conditions such as anaemia.

 How is the full blood count carried out?

 A small sample of blood is taken from a vein in the arm by a nurse, doctor or phlebotomist (someone specially trained to collect blood from patients for laboratory tests).
 The test may be taken in a clinic, GP's surgery or hospital department.

 The area of skin where the needle will go in to take the sample may be cleaned with an antiseptic wipe.
 A tourniquet is then usually put round the upper arm to make the vein swell to make it easier to take the sample.

 A slight pricking sensation may be felt from the needle.
 If a person is nervous about needles, the person taking the sample should be told so they can make the patient feel more at ease.

 One collection needle device can be used to collect several samples for different types of blood test.